What You’ll Learn 🛠️

 How to enter the settings?

 Dewesoft has been developing leading data acquisition software for more than 20 years.
-DewesoftX is the world's best data acquisition, recording, and data analysis software.
-The software received multiple international awards, is innovative, very easy to use, and requires no programming to acquire, store and analyze data from analog, digital, CAN, GPS, video, serial, and many other data sources.
+DewesoftX is the world’s leading data acquisition, recording, and analysis software.
+It has received multiple international awards, is highly innovative, easy to use, and requires no programming to acquire, store, and analyze data from analog, digital, CAN, GPS, video, serial, and many other sources.

-After you have successfully downloaded and installed the Dewesoft software it is time to set it up according to your needs.
-To access the settings in DewesoftX, go to the top right corner of the program.
+After successfully downloading and installing the Dewesoft software, you can set it up according to your needs.
+To access the settings in DewesoftX, go to the upper-right corner of the program window.

-When you open the Settings, the following screen will appear, which shows us the basic structure:
+When you open Settings, the following screen appears, showing the basic structure:

-Devices - view the connected DAQ devices (Real measurement mode) or simulate channels (Offline mode) to make an offline setup.
+Devices – View the connected DAQ devices (real measurement mode) or simulate channels (offline mode) to create an offline setup.

-Simulation (Offline mode can be used when we don't have any DAQ devices connected to our system and we want to simulate different types of channels to make an offline setup.)
+Simulation – Offline mode can be used when no DAQ devices are connected.
+It allows you to simulate different types of channels to create an offline setup.

-Global variables - Define the channels, that can be used in a sequencer, math section, or in displays.
+Global Variables – Define channels that can be used in the sequencer, math section, or displays.

-Data header - Define the input fields for different operators.
+Data Header – Define input fields for different operators.

-Startup - Allow multiple instances of DewesoftX or load a setup or a sequence as soon as DewesoftX starts.
+Startup – Allow multiple instances of DewesoftX, or load a setup or sequence automatically when DewesoftX starts.

-Performance - Select the application process priority, use multiple CPU cores, and define other performance characteristics.
+Performance – Select the application process priority, use multiple CPU cores, and configure other performance-related settings.

-User interface - Adjust DewesoftX according to your wishes - change the language, font size, background color, and many other settings.
+User Interface – Customize DewesoftX by changing the language, font size, background color, and many other settings.

-Files and folders - Define the starting folder where the setups, data files, and other database files are stored.
+Files and Folders – Define the starting folder for setups, data files, and other database files.

-Storing - Create a zipped data file to reduce the file size or use the video compression.
+Storing – Create zipped data files to reduce file size or apply video compression.

-Reports - Use your own company logo in reports when printing the data file.
+Reports – Use your own company logo in reports when printing data files.

-Security - Lock the settings with a password.
-A password can also be used to change the setup, editing sensors, stopping the measurement, changing the sequence, or leaving the full screen.
+Security – Protect settings with a password.
+A password can also be required for changing setups, editing sensors, stopping measurements, changing sequences, or exiting full-screen mode.

-Advanced - Set an advanced option for different areas, like hardware, visuals, math, diagnostics, and analysis.
+Advanced – Configure advanced options for hardware, visuals, math, diagnostics, and analysis.

-Licensing - Enter license number and register software.
+Licensing – Enter your license number and register the software.
 You can choose between online or offline registration.
-To receive a fully functional 30-day evaluation license for DewesoftX software fill and submit the form on our web page.
+To receive a fully functional 30-day evaluation license for DewesoftX, complete and submit the form on our website.

 How to setup the real measurement?

-On the left side of the window, the structure of the system is shown.
-On the SBOX system, we connected USB devices (SIRIUS, DEWE-43) and EtherCAT devices (KRYPTON, ECAT-SYNC JUNCTION).
+On the left side of the window, the system structure is displayed.
+In the SBOX system, USB devices (SIRIUS, DEWE-43) and EtherCAT devices (KRYPTON, ECAT-SYNC JUNCTION) are connected.

-With the plus button, we add devices that are not recognized automatically and with the minus button, we can remove them.
+Use the plus button to add devices that are not recognized automatically, and the minus button to remove them.

-When adding a new device, we can select from Standard devices (Camera, CAN, Dewesoft NET, GPS),
+When adding a new device, you can select from:

-If we have multiple slices, we can rearrange their sort order with the up and down buttons.
+If multiple slices are available, you can rearrange their order using the Up and Down buttons.

-On the right side of the window, the properties of devices are shown and some settings can also be changed.
+On the right side of the window, the properties of the devices are displayed, and some settings can be modified.

 SBOX system

-If the S-BOX system is used, the remote mode can be used to turn the SBOX on or off from the remote distance.
+If the S-BOX system is used, the remote mode allows you to turn the S-BOX on or off from a distance.

-The connector for power supply on SBOX has three pins, one is for voltage, one for a ground connection and one is a remote signal.
+The power supply connector on the S-BOX has three pins: one for voltage, one for ground, and one for the remote signal.

-Remote power ON on external pin: The SBOX can be remotely turned on.
-When the voltage signal comes to pin for remote, the SBOX is turned on.
+Remote Power ON on External Pin – The S-BOX can be remotely turned on.
+When a voltage signal is applied to the remote pin, the S-BOX powers on.

-Remote power ON and OFF on external pin: The SBOX can be remotely turned on or off.
-If the SBOX is off and the signal comes, it will be turned on.
-If the SBOX is on and the signal comes, it will be turned off.
+Remote Power ON and OFF on External Pin – The S-BOX can be remotely turned on or off.
+If the S-BOX is off and a signal is received, it will power on.
+If the S-BOX is on and a signal is received, it will power off.

 Sirius

-In this case, we have connected multiple Dewesoft DAQ devices.
-If we select the DAQ device and click on it, we see the devices information (device number, serial number, hardware, and firmware version, temperature).
+In this case, multiple Dewesoft DAQ devices are connected.
+When you select a DAQ device and click on it, the device information is displayed, including device number, serial number, hardware version, firmware version, and temperature.

-Bridge amplifier offset shows us the initial amplifier offset.
-Sirius connects the input short on and the offset is measured.
+The Bridge Amplifier Offset displays the initial amplifier offset.
+Sirius automatically shortens the input, and the offset is then measured.

-With the button Reset offsets, we clear the initial amplifier bridge offsets.
+Click the Reset Offsets button to clear the initial amplifier bridge offsets.

-We can change the CAN baud rate and CAN operation mode (Read only or Read/Write/Acknowledge).
+You can change the CAN baud rate and CAN operation mode (Read Only or Read/Write/Acknowledge).

 Watchdog timer